cholmes/gpkg-tiles/spec.md

 [[Note 11]] (implementation.md#note-11) and [[Note 12]] (implementation.md#note-12)

-GeoPackages SHALL implement appropriate SQL triggers on each tiles table by executing the `add_tile_triggers()` routine specified in clause 10.8 below with the tiles table as a parameter value to ensure that

-1. The `zoom_level` value is specified for the tiles table in the `tile_matrix_metadata` table

-2. The tile column value is between 0 and the `matrix_height` specified for the zoom_level in the `tile_matrix_metadata` table

-3. The `tile_row value is between 0 and the `matrix_width` specified for the `zoom_level` in the `tile_matrix_metadata` table

 **Table 7** – tiles table
 + Table or View Name:   {TilesTableName} tiles table